Varminting for Small Game

 There are presuppositions I hope to avoid.
 Simply purchasing a varmint rifle and zeroing at 50 to 100 yards may not effectively prepare us for the field.
 Practice (the more realistic, the better) provides a great advantage.

 When I practice, I can use targets that are readily available at a well-stocked sporting goods store or gun shop.
 Other shooting associates have adopted some of the same methods.
 My targets are as simple as party balloons, paper plates, index cards, clay skeet/trap targets, beverage cans, or paper targets with life-size varmint silhouettes.
-Bullseye target quickly become boring.
+Bullseye targets quickly become boring.
 I set my targets at varying distances in an effort to better acquaint myself with range estimation and changes in my rifle’s point of impact at 25 to 300 yards.

 I don’t use glass bottles or light bulbs as targets because they disintegrate in sharp fragments that will not biodegrade.
 I’d suggest avoiding the use of containers for harmful chemicals as targets because what remains of the contents or of the container itself may pose a threat to nearby water sources and area wildlife.
 Leave the site in as good or better condition than you found it.
 Bring trash bags to pick up fragments of targets.

 There is a new generation of targets that will permit a great many bullets to pass through before their useful service ends, and I use those with satisfaction.
 When using my .22 rimfire rifles and handguns, I include a few targets I would not use for the more powerful .22 centerfire cartridges.
 I’d recommend practice in the standing offhand, sitting, kneeling and prone positions with the rifle(s) or sidearm(s) you intend to take afield.